Hydrodynamic limits for the free Kawasaki dynamics of continuous particle systems: Local equilibrium dynamics

-Note that, in particular, one sees that the process is not ergodic, because the large time asymptotic depends on the initial distribution.
-The situation of integrable intensities is technically comparable with the case in which the time scale is much larger than the space scale, e.g., instead of $\mathbb{R}^d$ one works on a torus.

 Under the assumptions of Proposition \ref{PrAsya}, the activity $z$ has arithmetic mean, cf.~Corollary~\ref{Colmeana}.
-Then, using Fourier transform, one can easily derive the large time asymptotic, cf.~Lemma~\ref{LemasyA}.
-The same technique also yields that the large time asymptotic only depends on the space asymptotic of the intensity $z$, cf.~Corollary~\ref{Corasy}.
+Then, using Fourier transform, one can easily derive the long time asymptotic for the pseudo-one-particle dynamics, cf.~Lemma~\ref{LemasyA}.
+By Lemma~\ref{lemasympred} this implies the existence of the long time asymptotic for the infinite particle dynamics and identifies the limit.
+Using the same technique one can show that the long time asymptotic only depends on the space asymptotic of the intensity $z$, cf.~Corollary~\ref{Corasy}.

-In Proposition~\ref{PrAsya}, the assumption concerning the Fourier transform is actually not elegant, because we cannot reasonably restate it in terms of $z$ in the position variables.
-Therefore, we give several examples below, cf.~Example~\ref{Exmean}, and we derive certain properties of the arithmetic mean.
-Some types of reasonable asymptotic behavior do not fulfill the aforementioned Fourier transform assumption, e.g.~Example~\ref{Exmean}(v).
+In Proposition~\ref{PrAsya}, the assumption concerning the Fourier transform is actually not very transparent, because we cannot reasonably restate it in terms of $z$ in the position variables.
+Therefore, we give several examples for illustration, cf.~Example~\ref{Exmean}, and we derive certain properties of the arithmetic mean.
+Some classes of activities with reasonable asymptotic behavior do not fulfill the aforementioned Fourier transform assumption, e.g.~Example~\ref{Exmean}(v).
+Note that also not every bounded function has an arithmetic mean, cf.~Remark~\ref{Aug08-eq1}.

+Let us discuss the properties of the arithmetic mean in some more details before we prove the lemmas mentioned above.

-\begin{remark} If two functions $z_1,z_2 \in L^1_\mathrm{loc}(\mathbb{R}^d,dx)$ have arithmetic mean, then for every $\alpha_1,\alpha_2 \in \mathbb{R}$ the function $\alpha_1 z_1 + \alpha_2 z_2$ also has arithmetic mean and $\mathrm{mean}(\alpha_1 z_1+\alpha_2 z_2) =\alpha_1\mathrm{mean}(z_1)+\alpha_2\mathrm{mean}(z_2)$. \end{remark}
+\begin{remark} If two functions $z_1,z_2 \in L^1_\mathrm{loc}(\bbbr^d,dx)$ have arithmetic mean, then for every $\alpha_1,\alpha_2 \in \bbbr$ the function $\alpha_1 z_1 + \alpha_2 z_2$ also has arithmetic mean and $\mathrm{mean}(\alpha_1 z_1+\alpha_2 z_2) =\alpha_1\mathrm{mean}(z_1)+\alpha_2\mathrm{mean}(z_2)$. \end{remark}

-\begin{example} To be more concrete we give some examples: \begin{enumerate} \item[(i)] If $z$ is a constant function then $\mathrm{mean}(z) =z$. \item[(ii)] If $z$ decays to zero, i.e., for every $\varepsilon >0 $ there exists an $R>0$ such that $|z(x)| \leq \varepsilon$ for $x \notin B(R)$, then $\mathrm{mean}(z)=0$. \item[(iii)] If $z \in L^p(\mathbb{R}^d,dx)$, $p \in [1,\infty)$, then $\mathrm{mean}(z)=0$. \item[(iv)] Also trigonometric functions have no influence, e.g., for $d=1$ and $z(x)=1+\varepsilon\sin(x)$ we have $\mathrm{mean}(z)=1$. \item[(v)] A less trivial example is the following one.
-Given $z_0, z_1\geq 0$, let $z$ be the function defined at each $x=(x_1,\ldots,x_d)\in\mathbb{R}^d$ by
+\begin{example} To be more concrete we give some examples: \begin{enumerate} \item[(i)] If $z$ is a constant function then $\mathrm{mean}(z) =z$. \item[(ii)] If $z$ decays to zero, i.e., for every $\varepsilon >0 $ there exists an $R>0$ such that $|z(x)| \leq \varepsilon$ for $x \notin B(R)$, then $\mathrm{mean}(z)=0$. \item[(iii)] If $z \in L^p(\bbbr^d,dx)$, $p \in [1,\infty)$, then $\mathrm{mean}(z)=0$. \item[(iv)] Also trigonometric functions have no influence, e.g., for $d=1$ and $z(x)=1+\varepsilon\sin(x)$ we have $\mathrm{mean}(z)=1$. \item[(v)] A less trivial example is the following one.
+Given $z_0, z_1\geq 0$, let $z$ be the function defined at each $x=(x_1,\ldots,x_d)\in\bbbr^d$ by

 In this case one finds $\mathrm{mean}(z)=\frac{z_0+z_1}{2}$.
 Note that in this case $\hat{z}$ is not a signed measure. \end{enumerate} \end{example}

 \begin{remark} The arithmetic mean does not exist for all bounded non-negative functions. \begin{enumerate} \item For $d=1$ and